spacetelescope/jwst/docs/jwst/tweakreg/README.rst

 When ``meta.tweakreg_catalog`` attribute of input data models is `None` or an empty string, then ``tweakreg`` step will attempt to detect sources in the input images.
-Stars are detected in the image using the Photutils "daofind" function.
-Photutils.daofind is an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
+By default, stars are detected in the image using the Photutils "daofind" function (although this can be changed to Photutils `IRAFStarFinder`_) Photutils.daofind is an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
+.
+Photutils.daofind is an implementation of the
 <http://adsabs.harvard.edu/abs/1987PASP...99..191S>`_).
 It searches
 images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved